jupyter/governance/_sources/software_steering_council.md

 # Software Steering Council

-The Software Steering Council is part of a new governance model for Project Jupyter and is not formed yet.
+The current members of the Software Steering Council are listed in the [Leadership Directory](people).

 ## Purpose